 Additional computer security is provided by a vulnerability scanner, which checks the operating system and any installed programs for potentially dangerous holes in their code.
 If a vulnerability is found, it can be covered until a proper patch is released, meaning attackers won’t be able to use it to infect the system.

-While we’re on the subject of whitelisting technology, it’s worth mentioning that its high effectiveness has been corroborated by tests conducted by the independent specialists at West Coast Labs.
+While we’re on the subject of allowlists, it’s worth mentioning that high effectiveness of this technology has been corroborated by tests conducted by the independent specialists at West Coast Labs.
 During testing, Kaspersky Endpoint Security 8 succeeded in identifying more than 93% of legitimate programs on average, with a result of almost 98% for software created in North and South America.

-The combination of the two technologies – Application Control and Whitelisting – gives IT specialists considerable flexibility when it comes to the programs employees can run.
+The combination of Application Control and allowlists gives IT specialists considerable flexibility when it comes to the programs employees can run.
 This is an important element of IT infrastructure and corporate data security, which also helps maintain employee efficiency.

-More on Whitelisting and Application Control: Read the extensive technology overview at Securelist.
+More on Application Control and allowlists: Read the extensive technology overview at Securelist.